61 Cygni is a nearby binary star system that consists

 a highly elongated orbit about each other with a mean separation of about

-double the distance from Pluto to the Sun.
+double the distance of Pluto from the Sun.

 The brighter star 61 Cygni A is of apparent magnitude 5.2, the fainter 61